Welcome, Students!

 Frequently Asked Questions

-Community Service Learning (CSL) helps students apply theoretical knowledge to real-world situations, improving their practical skills like communication and problem-solving.
-It also fosters critical thinking and social responsibility, connecting students with professionals and enhancing their resumes for future careers.
+CSL helps students apply theoretical knowledge to real-world situations, improving their practical skills like communication and problem-solving.
+It also fosters critical thinking and social responsibility, connects students with professionals, and enhances their resumes for future careers.